-- a) have taken reasonable steps to ensure that you understand the risks associated with entering into the loan, and understand the difference between being a co-borrower and a guarantor; - b) have taken into account the reasons why you want to be a co-borrower; - c) are satisfied that you are not experiencing financial abuse. - 55.
-A substantial benefit includes where: - a) you acquire a reasonably proportionate legal or equitable interest in assets purchased with the loan funds; or - b) a reasonable portion of the loans funds are used to repay your debts, or other obligations owed by you. - 56.
+- a) have taken reasonable steps to ensure that you understand the risks associated with entering into the loan, and understand the difference between being a co-borrower and a guarantor; - b) have taken into account the reasons why you want to be a co-borrower; - experiencing financial abuse. - 55.
+A substantial benefit includes where: - proportionate legal or equitable interest in assets purchased with the loan funds; or - b) a reasonable portion of the loans funds are used to repay your debts, or other obligations owed by you. - 56.
 You may end your liability under the loan by giving us a written request to do so in the following circumstances: - a) where credit has not been provided or relied upon by any co-borrower; or - b) for any future advances under the loan, where we can terminate any obligation we have to extend further credit to any other co-borrower under the same loan. - 57.
 Paragraphs 53 to 56 do not apply to borrowers who are trustees, companies, directors of co-borrower companies or partners in a partnership or joint-venture arrangement.